simonsobs/ocs/docs/user/quickstart.rst

 Commanding
 ----------
-The Agents can now to commanded using an OCS Client.
+The Agents can now be commanded using an OCS Client.
 To do so, we will enter the ocs-client container::

     $ sudo docker exec -it self-contained-quickstart_ocs-client_1 /bin/bash